sampersand/knight/specs.md

 If the first argument is a number, the second will be coerced to a number and the resulting exponentiation will be returned.
 Note that for an exponent of `0`, the return value should always be `1`.

 If the first argument is not a number, the return value of this function is undefined.
-If the second argument is negative, the return value is undefined. ~~(This is in contrast to "normal" math, where you can, eg, raise `-1` to a negative power).~~

 ### 4.3.7 `<(unchanged, coerce)`
 The return value of this function depends on its first argument's type: